sonph/hackutds15/README.md

 No more littering your source code with log messages and see how all the variables change to what values and at what points as the program runs, in a timeline from top to bottom!

-This was partly inspired by [Bret Victor's _Inventing on Principle_ talk](https://www.youtube.com/watch?v=PUv66718DII), but his original editor isn't published AFAIK.
+This was partly inspired by [Bret Victor's _Inventing on Principle_ talk](https://www.youtube.com/watch?v=PUv66718DII), but his original editor isn't published AFAIK, so we decided to roll our own.

 # Features
 * Realtime inline debugging.
 Change one character and see how the rest of the program flow changes!